zaphyr-org/documentation/repositories/2.x/utils.md

 #### lastPos

-Finds position of last occurrence of a string in a string.
+Finds the position of the last occurrence of a string in a string.

 ```php
 // case sensitive